-The NeuroGenE research programme examines the ethical challenges to the scientific research, and clinical and public policy application, of psychiatric genetics and genomics research with two questions at the forefront:
+The NeuroGenE research programme examines the ethical challenges to the scientific research, and clinical and public policy application, of psychiatric genetics and genomics research with two key challenges at the forefront:

-- How can a psychiatric genetic and genomic lens towards mental and neurodevelopmental disorders help improve the treatment of and respect for persons facing mental health challenges, their families and their carers?
+- How can novel interventions relating to psychiatric and neurodevelopmental disorders help to improve the treatment of and reduce stigma for persons facing psychiatric and neurodevelopmental challenges, their families and their carers?

-- How can scientific research on psychiatric genetics and genomics best respect and benefit local communities; including local stakeholders, practitioners, and scientific infrastructures?
+- How can research on diagnosis, prevention, and interventions relating to psychiatric and neurodevelopmental disorders best respect and benefit stakeholders; including local communities, practitioners, and scientific infrastructures?

 The research programme is structured along three related levels:

-- Substantive inquiry (ethical questions around the conceptual grounding, cultural translation, and normative implications of a psychiatric genetic and genomic lens to mental health within the global setting);
+- Substantive inquiry (ethical questions around the conceptual grounding, cultural translation, and normative implications of developments and interventions relating to psychiatric and neurodevelopmental disorders within the global setting);

-- Policy and/or practice application (the exploration of an ethically grounded approach to psychiatric genetics and genomics as it should inform the national and international public, as well as local community mental health practices).
+- Policy and/or practice application (the exploration of an ethically grounded approach to diagnosis, prevention, and interventions relating to psychiatric and neurodevelopmental disorders as it should inform the national and international public, as well as local community mental health practices).

-The ethics of psychiatric genetics and genomics intersects with questions in three other fields of study: genetics and genomics, global mental health, and disability studies.
-Rather than rely on the debates and concerns of one single research orientation, NeuroGenE adopts a cross-cutting approach which brings into dialogue these different fields of inquiry in order to identify and investigate the major ethical faultlines within the research and application of psychiatric genetics and genomics.
-Six thematic research themes have been identified using this approach:
+Rather than rely on the debates and concerns of one single research orientation, NeuroGenE adopts a cross-cutting approach which brings into dialogue different fields of inquiry.
+This approach enables investigation of major ethical faultlines within the research and application of diagnosis, prevention, and interventions relating to psychiatric and neurodevelopmental disorders.
+Six thematic research themes have been identified: